-We have four majors in which full-time enrollment may be possible.
-Those majors are English with concentrations in Literature, Education & Writing, grades 6-12 Initial Teaching Licensure, and Creative Writing; Education with a concentrations in Algebra & Middle School Mathematics, Curriculum & Instruction Specialist in Special Education General Curriculum, Literacy & Culture, and Special Education General Curriculum grades K-12 Initial Teaching Licensure; and Communication Sciences & Disorders.
-In addition, we offer an online, full-time MBA with concentrations in General Business and Retail Management.
-This MBA program requires two summer campus-based weekend residencies for which travel could be done on a tourist visa.
+We have five majors in which full-time enrollment may be possible.
+Those majors are (1) English with concentrations in Literature, Education & Writing, and Creative Writing; (2) Education with concentrations in Algebra & Middle School Mathematics, Special Education General Curriculum/Curriculum & Instruction Specialist, and Special Education General Curriculum/K-12 Initial Teaching Licensure; (3) Reading, Literacy & Learning; (4) Communication Sciences & Disorders; and (5) an online MBA concentrating in General Business.
+This MBA program requires two summer, campus-based, weekend residencies that last from Thursday through Sunday.